The Witten equation, mirror symmetry and quantum singularity theory: Virtual Cycles and Axioms

-where $\langle \rangle_{\pm}$ is the map from to obtained by contracting the last two factors via the pairing . \item \textbf{Forgetting tails:} \begin{enumerate} \item Let $\Gamma$ have its $i$th tail decorated with $J$, where $J$ is the exponential grading element of $G$.
+\item \textbf{Forgetting tails:} \begin{enumerate} \item Let $\Gamma$ have its $i$th tail decorated with $J$, where $J$ is the exponential grading element of $G$.
 Further let $\Gamma'$ be the decorated $W$-graph obtained from $\Gamma$ by forgetting the $i$th tail and its decoration.
 Assume that $\Gamma'$ is stable, and denote the forgetting tails morphism by We have

 \item In the case of $g=0$ and $k=3$, the space $\W(\gamma_1, \gamma_2, J)$ is empty if $\gamma_1\gamma_2\neq 1$ and $\W_{0,3}(\gamma, \gamma^{-1}, J)=\BG_W$.
-We omit $H_{N_{J}}(\C^N_{J},W^{\infty}_{J}, \Q)^{G_W} = \Q$ from the notation.
+We omit $H_{N_{J}}(\C^{N_{J}},W^{\infty}_{J}, \Q)^{G_W} = \Q$ from the notation.
 In this case, the cycle is the fundamental cycle of $\BG_W$ times the Casimir element.
 Here the Casimir element is defined as follows.
-Choose a basis $\{\alpha_i\}$ of $H_{N_{\gamma}}(\C^N_{\gamma},W^{\infty}_{\gamma}, \Q)^{G_W},$ and a basis $\{ \beta_j\}$ of $H_{N_{\gamma^{-1}}}(\C^N_{\gamma^{-1}},W^{\infty}_{\gamma^{-1}}, \Q)^{G_W}$.
+Choose a basis $\{\alpha_i\}$ of $H_{N_{\gamma}}(\C^{N_{\gamma}},W^{\infty}_{\gamma}, \Q)^{G},$ and a basis $\{ \beta_j\}$ of $H_{N_{\gamma^{-1}}}(\C^{N_{\gamma^{-1}}},W^{\infty}_{\gamma^{-1}}, \Q)^{G}$.
 Let $\eta_{ij}=\langle \alpha_i, \beta_j\rangle $ and $(\eta^{ij})$ be the inverse matrix of $(\eta_{ij})$.
 The Casimir element is defined as $\sum_{ij}\alpha_i\eta^{ij}\otimes \beta_j.$ \end{enumerate}